A new era in investment management.

 ESG Integration

-Is an investing approach that attempts to deliver measurable social and/or environmental impact.
+This investment approach seeks to achieve specific ESG impact(s) alongside financial returns.
+May align with environmental or social themes.
 This approach is commonly used for investors who want to invest in companies and issuers that are creating a positive change.

-Focusing on companies or issuers that better manage ESG risks may help avoid underperformers within sectors, potentially leading to better risk-adjusted returns over the long term.
-To gain a better understanding as to what approaches our sustainable investing strategies use, please refer to the table below—which is subject to change.
-All investment solutions listed below incorporate ESG into their investment decision-making process in combination with the sustainable investing approaches that are outlined.
+Focusing on companies or issuers that better manage risks and opportunities may help avoid underperformers within sectors, potentially leading to better risk-adjusted returns over the long term.
+To gain a better understanding as to what approaches our strategies use, please refer to the table below—which is subject to change.
+The investment solutions listed below incorporate the ESG approach outlined in the table.
 Please note that other asset managers/investors may categorize their products differently than what is displayed below.

 Featured Resources